 The intensely personal relationship users have with smart mobile devices —essentially handheld supercomputers —presents a new combination of challenges for government and enterprise CIOs and IT security managers.
 The more data these devices collect or share, and the more they serve as conduits to enterprise systems, the more attractive they become to cyber criminals.

-A new FedScoop special report describes how mobile devices can actually be more made secure than on-premises devices.
+A new FedScoop special report describes how security on mobile devices can actually be better than on-premises devices.
 Innovative technologies including derived credentials, behavioral analytics and containerization offer superior user authentication and multi-layer data and network protection at the transactional level.

 Guarding the gate